idkfelix/year12/Maths/Data Analysis.md

 - **Symmetry**
 	- A symmetrical set of data will form a perfect bell curve on a chart
 	- There will be a line of reflection that can be identified on a chart
-	- Mean, Median and Mode will present roughly equal
+	- Mean, Median and Mode will equate to one another
+	-